Facet-GM/backup-2/Sularia/Sularia.md

 Those in power are descendants of the old divine gods(?) which is shown by the animalistic transformation they show, the more predatorial the higher the rank?

+Those who are not of divine/arcane blood are considered to be lower class citizens.
+They are not necessarily treated unfai